Hiccup99/AfRo/README.md

 # AfRo
-Ideathon hack to promote FRO through AR
+A mobile application which has augmented reality at its core.
+It's a Ideathon hack to promote the product by Godrej, Fabric Roll On.